squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/project-file.md

     SelectParameterOption("x0", "Option 1"),
     SelectParameterOption("x1", "Option 2")
 ]
-SingleSelectParameter.Create("my_select", "My Single Select", all_options=my_param_options)
+SingleSelectParameter.CreateWithOptions("my_select", "My Single Select", all_options=my_param_options)
 ```

-For non-select parameter types like **DateParameter**, it may seem unintuitive why multiple parameter options may be needed (using the **Create** factory method), but it's useful when parent parameters are defined and for instance, you want to change the default date based on the selection of the parent parameter.
+For non-select parameter types like **DateParameter**, it may seem unintuitive why multiple parameter options may be needed (using the **CreateWithOptions** factory method), but it's useful when parent parameters are defined and for instance, you want to change the default date based on the selection of the parent parameter.
 More details can be found in the [Widget Parameters](./parameters) page.

 ### datasets